sabrinabryce/SmartZone/README.md

 # SmartZone
-SmartZone: Occupancy-based HVAC and lighting automation system built on a Raspberry Pi Pico W.
+SmartZone is an occupancy-based HVAC and lighting automation system built on a Raspberry Pi Pico W.

 Developed for UVic ENGR 120 Design Project